Memory Attention Router Skill

 - Inspect

-debug.selected_blocksanddebug.selected_memorieswhen you need to understand why the router picked a particular packet.
+debug.selected_blocksanddebug.selected_memorieswhen you need to understand why a memory was selected.

 The router uses a deterministic two-stage flow: